 Winter Bass Fishing Spots

 Bass tend to head for deeper water on the main lake or main body of water when the water turns cold.
-Targeting underwater STRUCTURE where bass live during this time of year is important.
-Because bass have a slower metabolism, they are not as aggressive so it’s best to slow down your presentation and you’ll often need to downsize your bait.
+Therefore, targeting underwater STRUCTURE where bass live during this time of year is essential.
+Because bass have a slower metabolism, they are not as aggressive, so it’s best to slow down your presentation, and you’ll often need to downsize your bait.

 For a detailed and thorough article that provides a specific plan for winter fishing, check out Bass Fishing Insider’s article, How Do you Catch Bass in the Winter (A Complete Guide).